 Organic compost is transferred from our own onsite plant, supplying our organic nursery garden with environmentally friendly and nutrient-rich soil.

-12 different species of microgreens, including mustard, Swiss chard, honeydew melon, and more, are hand-grown in Kilometer Zero.
+12 species of microgreens including mustard, Swiss chard, honeydew melon, and more are hand-grown in Kilometer Zero.
 In a matter of days, they are cut by hand, transferred to containers and taken directly to Palace Resorts kitchens, ready for our world-class chefs to create gourmet masterpieces.

 In 2020, 315 kg (694 lb) of microgreens were delivered for use in Palace Resorts’ kitchens.

-Residual waste from Kilometer Zero is separated and collected in order to recommence the vermiculture process and initiate this infinite cycle once more.
+Residual waste from Kilometer Zero is separated and collected in order to recommence the vermiculture process and begin this infinite cycle once more.

-• The use of organic soil prevents the need to request earth from suppliers which is extracted from non-sustainable sources.
+• The use of organic soil prevents the need to request it from suppliers who extracted it from non-sustainable sources.

 • Vermicomposting also seems to accelerate the cultivation process–certain species of microgreens, such as radish and pea, are ready to be harvested in as little as 8 days.